lytvyn139/python-flask-task-master/README.md

 pip3 install flask, flask-sqlalchemy, jinja2
 source my-env-/bin/activate
 ```
-you need to create a db
+If there no test.db file, you need to create one

 ```
 python3